French Silk Pie

 How to Make French Silk Pie

-• Transfer the filling to the pie dish.
-Pour in the chocolate mixture into the baked off pie crust.
+7. Pour the filling into the baked-off pie crust.
 And then transfer to the fridge to chill.

 5 from 5 votes